oldlbewald/C211-Final-Project-Anything/README.md

 # C211-Final-Project-Vehicle Rental Application
 C211-Final Project for group Vehicle Rental Application

-The goal of this project was to create an application for a car rental service.
-A user can create an account, add a vehicle, and also remove the vehicle from their account.
-If the user tries adding another vehicle to their account if one is already added they will receive an error due to already having a vehicle in their account.
+The goal of this project was to create an application for customers to use for a car rental service.
+The user can create an account, add a vehicle, and also remove the vehicle from their account but, if a user tries adding another vehicle to their account if one is already added they will receive an error due to a one vehicle limit implemented.

 Source files:
 Accounts.txt